 Beth Hird, Founder and Director

 Beth has a Master of Fine Arts from the San Francisco Art Institute and has been teaching art to children, teens, and adults since 1986.
 She most enjoys nurturing the creativity in each student.
 She exhibits her work professionally and her art appears in many private and public collections.
 She was nominated for the Society for Encouragement of Contemporary Art (SECA) Award in 1997.
-For the last four winters, she has traveled in South America, Senegal, India, Nepal, Thailand, Madagascar, Mauritius, the Seychelles, the Maldives, Sri Lanka, Cambodia, Borneo, Burma, Laos, Indonesia and West Papua New Guinea, practicing traditional art forms, dancing and filming dance and nature.
+For the last two winters she has worked on Maui, creating paintings from the sea life.
+Previous to that, for four winters, she has traveled in South America, Senegal, India, Nepal, Thailand, Madagascar, Mauritius, the Seychelles, the Maldives, Sri Lanka, Cambodia, Borneo, Burma, Laos, Indonesia and West Papua New Guinea, practicing traditional art forms, dancing and filming dance and nature.
 She brings photographs and art making techniques from these experiences back to camp for inspiration!
-Beth holds an activity called Paint Dancing twice a month at the studio: exploring the intersection of dance and visual art, a practice in which art is created through whole-body movement while holding a paintbrush!
-One fourth of the proceeds go to the Alameda County Community Food Bank.

 See her art online at http://www.ElizabethHird.com.

 Contact Beth at beth dot hird at mac dot com.

 Lyle has attended Dancing Paintbrush Studio since he was 7.
 Enrolled in his second year of college, Lyle brings years of experience in the studio, and his current studies and interests to camp.
 Lyle’s beautiful graphic design expertise, excellent sense of humor and playfulness and his kind attentiveness to the needs of each child makes him an essential addition to our camp!